lrydzkowski/SimpleMouseGestures/README.md

 - Reopen Tab
 - Duplicate Tab
 - Open New Window
+- Search Highlighted Text
+- Close Tabs to the Right

 Other settings:

 - Line color
 - Line width

+It works only in Windows operating system.

 ## Dependencies